fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 # => [Dog, Pet, Animal, Swimmable, Walkable, Object, Kernel, BasicObject]
 ```
 *33) Are class variables accessible to subclasses?
 Why is it recommended to avoid the use of class variables when working with inheritance?*
 Class variables are scoped at a class level and defined by the `@@` symbols prefixing a variable name.
 They are accessible to objects instantiated from the class when there is an appropriate getter or setter method.
-It is generally not recommended to use class variables, as all objects that are instantiated from the class where the class variable is defined, share that same single class variable, meaning it is very easy to mistakenly change the value referenced by the class variable.
+It is generally not recommended to use class variables, as all objects that are instantiated from the class where the class variable is defined (as well as from any subclasses), share that same single class variable, meaning it is very easy to mistakenly change the value referenced by the class variable.

-In our example below, we define the `SuperClass` class using the `class`...`end` keyword pair, with a getter method also defined.
-We also initialise the `@@class_var` class variable to the integer object `8` when we define the class.
+In our example below, we define the `SuperClass` class using the `class`...`end` keyword pair, with a getter method `class_var` also defined.
+We also initialise the `@@class_var` class variable to reference the integer object `8` when we define the class.

 We then define a new class, `SubClass1`, which inherits from `SuperClass`.
 We then reassign the `@@class_var` class variable to the integer object `10`.
 We instantiate `obj2` from the `SubClass1` class, then call the `class_var` getter method to verify that the `@@class_var` class variable is now reassigned to the integer object `10`.

 However, once we call the `class_var` getter method on `obj1`, we see that our value for `@@class_var` in `obj1` is also `10`, since all objects instantiated from `SuperClass` and it's subclasses share the single class variable.
 If we had any other subclasses that inherited from `SuperClass`, this change would also be observed in those subclasses.
-In this sense, class variables share state between objects (contrast this with instance variables, which are unique to each object).
+In this sense, class variables can share state between objects (contrast this with instance variables, which are unique to each object).
 ```
 class SuperClass
   @@class_var = 8